stephehood/BIOL5153/README.md

     This chapter was full of important information to make your code more flexible.
 Jupyter notebook wasn't returning correct values.
 Made everything zero
 ##### Chapter 6 - Conditional Tests
     This chapter reviewes if/ else, elif, etc. to help your code make decisions on the fly
+##### Chapter 7 - Regular Expressions
+    This chapter gave several examples on how to use regular expressions.
+This will be helpful for my final project.
+Reference the PowerPoint from class for more examples of Regular Expressions and how to use them.